Shutters for Mobile Home Storm Safety

 Installing Shutters Can Protect Your Mobile Home

-An important step to protect a mobile or manufactured home, as well as stick built homes, is to apply permanent storm shutters on the windows before storms approach.
+An important step to protect a mobile home, or stick built homes, is to apply permanent storm shutters on the windows before storms approach.
 It is best to have these added as the home is built; however, it is possible to add the shutters to existing homes as well.

 The first step is choosing the type of shutter is best suited for your needs and your financial situation.
 According to Sun Sentinel there are three main styles of permanent shutters to choose from.